Police Quest, police officer turned game designer

 Al Lowe’s wife Margareth did the music

-Police Quest in Pursuit of the Death Angel was received with praise for its authenticity and became critically acclaimed.
-While it commercially ran behind the already established King’s Quest franchise, its success would mark the beginning of the 4th major adventure game series by Sierra.
+Police Quest: in Pursuit of the Death Angel was following its release, received with praise for its authenticity and became critically acclaimed.
+While it commercially lagged behind Sierra’s flagship series King’s Quest, its success would mark the inception of the 4th major adventure game franchise by the company.

 In general, the game was praised by the law enforcement community and reportedly used as a training tool by agencies across the U.S., demonstrating to rookies the consequences of failing to observe proper procedures and as a refresher for more experienced officers.
-A sure testament to not only how Walls’ experience and knowledge were facilitated and funneled into a believable story applying correct police procedures but also to Williams’ approach to hiring his designers.
+A testament not only to the effective incorporation of Walls’ expertise and experiences into a compelling and authentic narrative but also to Williams’ approach to hiring designers who would bring genuine expertise and credibility to projects.

-Walls’ would continue at Sierra following up with the successor Police Quest II The Vengeance, essentially using the same design approach but with an even greater emphasis on using correct police protocols and a stronger focus on detective and forensics work.
-The main structure of Police Quest II was already complete in rough story form when the first was being released and builds further on the story of officer Bonds advancing to the homicide division trying to protect himself from now escapee Bains, seeking his vengeance.
+Walls’ would remain at Sierra following up with the successor Police Quest II The Vengeance, essentially using the same design approach but with an even greater emphasis on using correct police protocols and a stronger focus on detective and forensics work.
+The main structure of Police Quest II was already complete in rough story form when the first title was published and builds further on the story of officer Bonds advancing to the homicide division trying to protect himself from now escapee Bains, seeking his vengeance.

 The interface still relied on text input using verbs and nouns, but the added mouse support allowed for mouse navigation.
-The driving part from the first title was dropped for the same approach used in Leisure Suit Larry, with typing in the desired destination.
+The driving mechanics from the first title were replaced with a similar approach used in Leisure Suit Larry, where players could type in their desired destinations rather than controlling the vehicle directly.

 Police Quest II The Vengeance, released in November of 1988.
 The second title to use the Sierra Creative Interpreter